MrPandeyJi/Pseudohackathon-simpleAR/README.md

 ## Installation

-Installation is complete simple with APK file.
+Clone or Download this Repository.
+Open With Unity.
+Android SDK is required.

-## Future update
+## Future Goals
 * Detection of plane will be included.
 * We can use it for education purposes like examine the model (Models like skeleton provided in future updates)